znkbnk/fix-useEffect-Comp/README.md

 Mistake 6: Add missing dependency in the second useEffect hook.

+Mistake 7: Correctly update the count in the button's onClick handler.

-Mistake 7: Capitalize the component name to follow React component naming conventions in the export statement.
+Mistake 8: Capitalize the component name to follow React component naming conventions in the export statement.